PandaHugMonster/php-simputils/docs/markers.md

 Point of markers is to target particular code-places temporarily (in some very rare cases permanently).

+When "marking" something, it's highly advised to add at least a couple of `tags` to that marker (and keep in mind "tags" consistency across your code base).
+This should help filtering out Markers for analytical tools.

 ### ~~`Affecting`~~ (deprecated)

 A deprecated marker, the purpose of which suppose to highlight,